unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 ```

 How the noise-scaled circuits are chunked differs greatly as each chunk in the circuit is now equivalent to a layer to be folded via unitary folding.
+In the example below, we compare the second noise-scaled circuit in a chunked and a non-chunked
+circuit.

 ```{code-cell} ipython3